Feyerabend/ABC80/cas/README.md

 As the binaries are represented as frequency of sound tones with respect to time, the coding and decoding can be done in various ways.
 The way it was solved for ABC80 was by frequency modulation.
-Another better known standard used at the time was the Kansas City ([KC](https://en.wikipedia.org/wiki/Kansas_City_standard)).
+Another better known standard used at the time was Kansas City ([KC](https://en.wikipedia.org/wiki/Kansas_City_standard)).

 ![Block details](../assets/images/freq.png)